 Call our Radiology department at (269) 686-4210 to schedule your annual mammography screening.
 Outpatient procedures are scheduled between the hours of 8:00 a.m. to 4:00 p.m. with late afternoon appointments available on Tuesdays.
 We also encourage you to see your primary care provider, if you have not had a recent physical examination of your breasts by a clinician.
 For more specific information about mammography procedures, visit www.radiologyinfo.org

-Through the help of the Allegan General Hospital Foundation, Allegan General Hospital has launched a new program called Pink Allegan.
+Through the help of the Ascension Borgess Allegan Hospital Foundation, we have launched a new program called Pink Allegan.
 Pink Allegan provides free mammogram screenings for female residents of Allegan County that are between the ages of 40 - 64, are uninsured or underinsured, and have not had a mammogram within the last 12 months.
 To find out if you are eligible, please call the Radiology department between the hours of 8 a.m. and 5 p.m., Monday - Friday.